openpharma/mmrm/README.md

 -   Model inference:
     -   Supports REML and ML.
     -   Supports weights.
--   Powerful and fast implementation using C++ and automatic differentiation to obtain precise gradient information for model fitting.
+-   Fast implementation using C++ and automatic differentiation to obtain precise gradient information for model fitting.
 See [here](https://openpharma.github.io/mmrm/main/articles/algorithm.html) for details of the model fitting algorithm used in `mmrm`.